eric-unc/BetterThanVim/README.md

 | `+` | Increment the current address by one line.
 | `-` | Decrement the current address by one line.
 | `<n>`, where `<n>` is a number | Sets the current address to the line at the given `<n>`.
-| `a` | Enters append mode, appending after the current address.
-Inputting `.` on a new line will exit append mode.
+| `a` | Enters insert mode, appending after the current address.
+Inputting `.` on a new line will exit insert mode.
 Note that with each line inserted, the current address will increment.
+| `c` | Enters insert mode, replacing the line pointed to by the current address.
+Inputting `.` will exit insert mode without changes.
+| `d` | Deletes the line pointed to by the current address.
+If this at the end of the file, then this will decrement the current address.
 | `w` | Saves the buffer to disk.
 | `q` | Quits BTV.